tomvita/Breeze-Beta/Breeze.md

 1. Download `Breeze.zip` from the [official repository](https://github.com/tomvita/Breeze-Beta/releases).
 2. Extract and copy the contents to the root of your SD card.
-3. (Optional) For offline cheat database use, place `titles.zip` in `sdmc:/switch/breeze/cheats/`.

-For detailed instructions, refer to the [Breeze Wiki](https://github.com/tomvita/Breeze-Beta/wiki).

 ---